 This course will give an overview of what risk factors to look for and how to determine what questions to ask.

 The instructors will focus on early identification of risk factors, assessment, and referral.
-Consideration will be given to culturally appropriate assessment, evidenced-based interventions, and the importance of referrals to the larger CARE/BIT process and on-campus counseling resources.
-The Non-clinical assessment of suicide will offer participants a consistent, evidenced-based process to ensure the assessment of risk matches the interventions.
+Consideration will be given to culturally appropriate assessment, evidence-based interventions, and the importance of referrals to the larger CARE/BIT process and on-campus counseling resources.
+The Non-Clinical Assessment of Suicide tool will offer participants a consistent, evidence-based process to ensure the assessment of risk matches the interventions.

 The NAS offers non-clinically trained staff a list of questions to ask an individual to help gauge their overall risk level of suicide and makes recommendations for interventions.